mementum/backtrader/docs/plotting/plotting.rst

   - ``plotymargin``: margin to add to the top and bottom of individual subcharts on the graph

-    It is percentage but 1 based.
+    It is a percentage but 1 based.
 For example: 0.05 -> 5%

   - ``plothlines``: an *iterable* containing values (within the scale) at which *horizontal* lines have to be plotted.